How does YouTube manage harmful content?

 Over the last few years, we have taken steps to strengthen the requirements for monetization so that spammers, impersonators, and other offenders can’t hurt the ecosystem or take advantage of Creators who have put their time, energy, and passion into producing high quality content.

-See also How does YouTube maintain user privacy?
+See also How does YouTube combat misinformation?

 To apply for membership in YPP, channels must meet eligibility thresholds related to watch time and subscribers.
 After they have applied, YouTube’s review team ensures that only channels that meet eligibility thresholds and follow all of our guidelines are admitted to the program, which makes them eligible to receive access to ads and other monetization products.